QLine: Construction

+Opening

 The QLine opened for public use on May 12, 2017.
 Although initially slated to be free only for the first weekend, the streetcar's free period was later extended for a week, and later until July 1, and again until Labor Day 2017.
 Ridership for the opening week was 50,000, with a peak of 8,300 during the weekend and 5,120 Monday through Thursday.
 Daily ridership dropped to 3,000 when the payment service began on September 5, 2017.
 The percentage of riders actually paying was 40 percent, which QLine spokesman Dan Lijana said is higher than the 32.5 percent national average of similar downtown city rail systems.

+COVID-19 shutdown and reopening

+On March 28, 2020, the QLINE suspended service, due to low ridership amid the COVID-19 pandemic.
+Service resumed in September 2021 without fares, with financial support from Penske and The Kresge Foundation.
+In November 2021, QLINE ended its contract with Transdev and became directly operated.
+In 2022, a 17-year, $5 million annual subsidy was approved by the Michigan Legislature and signed by Governor Gretchen Whitmer, which will keep the QLINE free to ride through 2039.

 Rolling stock

 Crain's Detroit Business reported that the line would cost $137 million, including the purchase of six streetcar vehicles.
 Bids were expected to include low-floor, air-conditioned vehicles, capable of transporting passengers in wheelchairs.
 The vehicles have operator's controls at both ends—eliminating the need for the vehicles to turn around for their return trips.

 On November 4, 2014, M-1 announced that Czechia-based Inekon had been awarded a $30 million contract for six vehicles.
 Upon that deal falling apart, M-1 Rail instead awarded a $32 million contract to Pennsylvania-based Brookville Equipment Corporation.
 The purchase includes six articulated, three-section, 66 ft cars, equipped with 750-volt rechargeable lithium-ion batteries for off-wire movement on sections of the line not equipped with overhead wire.

 The first Brookville-built streetcar was delivered in September 2016, with the last two of the six cars delivered in March 2017.
-The last car of Detroit's previous streetcar system was numbered 286, so it was decided to number the new cars 287–292, to pick up where the old number series had left off.
+The last car of Detroit's previous streetcar system was numbered 286, so it was decided to number the new cars 287-292, to pick up where the old number series had left off.